Road Safety for moped and motorcycle riders

 ICE sticker - In Case of Emergency

-There are many similar robust commercial products which identify you and any medical conditions, which are worth carrying, just in case.
+There are many similar robust commercial products that identify you and any medical conditions, which are worth carrying, just in case.